Men jumped on school bus in West Rogers Park and yelled anti-Semitic slurs, Jewish group says

 Chicago police would not confirm those details but did say a group stood in front of the bus in the 2800 block of Jerome Street, forcing it to stop, then entered and threatened to harm a 12-year-old boy.

-The department did not respond when asked about the slurs and Hitler salute, even though the Simon Wiesenthal Center said it has been in contact with the police.
+The department did not respond when asked about the slurs and Hitler salute and whether the incident was being investigated as a hate crime, even though the Simon Wiesenthal Center said it has been in contact with police.

+The bus was transporting Orthodox Jewish boys from an elementary school, according to Alison Pure Slovin, the center’s Midwest director.
+“It happened so quickly that I don’t think they understood what was happening, just that they were being attacked, that strangers are on your bus screaming at you,” she said.

 Slovin added that the Chicago Commission on Human Relations recently reported that hate crimes targeting Jews are up 75% in Chicago.
 “But for our community, it is not just statistics but the fear and anger such incidents generate.”